rackerlabs/design-system/_component_design/toast.md

 Ensure that toast supports the following behaviors:

- - **Placement and stacking**: Place toasts in the top-right corner of the page, 24px beneath the navigation bar.
-If more than one toast notifications are triggered simultaneously, vertically stack them 24px apart, with newer toasts placed on top.
+ - **Placement and stacking**: Place toasts in the top-right corner of the page, 32px beneath the navigation bar.
+If more than one toast notifications are triggered simultaneously, vertically stack them 32px apart, with newer toasts placed on top.
- - **Animation and timing**: The toast fades into place over `400 ms`, remains in place for 8 seconds, and fades out over `400 ms`.
+ - **Animation and timing**: The toast fades into place over `400 ms`, remains in place for 10 seconds, and fades out over `400 ms`.
 If the user hovers over the toast while it is fading out, it immediately gains full opacity.
 Toasts persist indefinitely on cursor hover.
-When the cursor moves off the toast, the toast persists for three more seconds and then fades over the normal `400 ms`.
+When the cursor moves off the toast, the toast persists for three more seconds, and then fades over the normal `400 ms`.

 {% endcolumn %}